whartzler/Mars_Webscraping/README.md

 # Mars_Webscraping

 ## Overview
-Utilizing webscraping tools, scrapped and analyzed information from two webistes.
-This project consisted of two parts Part 1 pulled and imported titles and previews of news articles from Red [Planet Science](https://redplanetscience.com/), cleaning the data and importing into a list.
+Utilizing webscraping tools, scrapped and analyzed information from two websites.
+This project consisted of two parts.
+Part 1 pulled and imported titles and previews of news articles from [Red Planet Science](https://redplanetscience.com/), cleaning the data and importing into a list.
 Part 2 consisted of pulling data from a [AWS Warehouse](https://data-class-mars-challenge.s3.amazonaws.com/Mars/index.html) scrapping and analyzing the data.

 ## Summary Part 2